 [To be added... ]

-See also: SENSATION
+See also below, and: SENSATION

 See: CENTER VS. PERIPHERY THEORY